ProntoNLP/pronto-nlp-sdk/README.md

 print("Document deleted successfully")
 ```

+### Document Smart Search

+The SDK also allows users to take advantage of ProntoNLP's Smart Search capabilities.
+This feature enables powerful keyword-based searches by leveraging vector search technology and ProtonNLP's advanced analytics.
+Users can perform smart searches across specified data sources, document types, sectors, and user watchlists.
+The system efficiently processes large datasets, allowing for precise retrieval of documents and insights using state-of-the-art vector representations.

 ### Asynchronous Document Processing

 The SDK supports asynchronous document processing for uploading, analyzing, and saving results.